chris-warner-II/chris-warner-II.github.io/_poetry/4_Small_Men.md

   As meaningless; As ludicrous. \
   We are led here by the least of us. \
   And your culture is not your friend. \
-  Seems that Rome is teetering again.
+  Turns out that Rome is teetering again.

 ***Chorus 2:*** \
   Cause these days, \